SR-22 Insurance Explained: Costs, Requirements & How to Get It

 • SR-22 filing fee: $15–$50 one-time or annual charge

-• Violation impact: 40%-150% premium increase or more
+• Violation impact: 40%–90%+ premium increase depending on state and severity

 Pincher's Pro Tip

-Steps to Remove SR-22 After Requirement Period
+Steps to Remove SR-22 After the Requirement Period

 When your mandated SR-22 period ends, follow these steps: